-22. How will I know if I have been potentially exposed?
+30. How will I know if I have been potentially exposed?

 Upon completing the contact form, Public Health will determine the potential exposures.
 Within one (1) business day, Human Resources, via your department, will send an exposure notice.
-The notice will include self-quarantine guidance and any benefits that may be available under federal, state and local laws.
+The notice will include any benefits that may be available under federal, state and local laws and/or self-quarantine guidance if applicable.
+As per updated Public Health orders, not all exposures are required to self-quarantine.